LEINYN-G/Big_Data/big-data-foundations/Intro.md

 🔥 A real-world exercise
 Let's make this practical immediately.
-Imagine you are building a system for Co-Sphere or another employment platform.
+Imagine you are building a system for an employment platform.
 Suppose you collect:

 | Candidate Fields |